-The ban, introduced on July 13th, affects short-term and payday loans.
+The ban, introduced on July 13th, affects credit institutions in the UK.
 These are loans with repayment terms up to 60 days.

 The changes are being slowly rolled out, so may not reflect in your Google searches at the end of 2016.

 Loan providers can still feature in organic results, which they do not directly pay for.

 Lenders can continue to advertise any loans with repayment terms of 61 days or more.

 How the Google payday loan ruling has affected the industry

 Before the Google ruling, any lender had the option to pay for Google advertising.

 Their website would appear when consumers searched for payday loans.